Read Our New Project Report About Bitcoin (BTC) - The World's Largest Cryptocurrency

 Share this article

-Blockstack seeks to power a new kind of decentralized internet, one that gives users more control over their data and makes it harder for content to be censored.
+Stacks (formerly Blockstack) seeks to power a new kind of decentralized internet, one that gives users more control over their data and makes it harder for content to be censored.

-It has properties such as built-in Privacy, where data in Blockstack apps, such as photos, messages, health records, are encrypted by default.
+It has properties such as built-in Privacy, where data in Stacks apps, such as photos, messages, health records, are encrypted by default.
 Apps will not be able to see, access, or track your activity.
 All data is owned to 100% by the user instead of the apps.
 Furthermore, users are free to move their data and to trade and transfer your assets — no permission from any app or company required.